-Why Get An Analysis Of Your Packaging Line?
+Why Get An Analysis Of Your In-House Packaging Line?

 Maybe you've even implemented a regular preventative maintenance program and rarely experience any extended periods of downtime.

-You are keeping track of your monthly goals, consistently collect data, and have detailed reports to keep track of your performance.
-Your boss and boss's boss are happy with the progress you are continually making and continuously tell you to keep up the excellent work!
+You are keeping track of your monthly goals, consistently collecting data, and have detailed reports to keep track of your performance.
+Your boss and your boss's boss are happy with the progress you are continually making and tell you to keep up the excellent work!

 Next, I would like to make a suggestion.
 Bring in a packaging expert to analyze your packaging line to see where improvements can be made.

 WHAT!?
 I can practically hear you yell at your computer screen.
-Why on earth would I suggest such a thing to YOU??
+Why on earth would I suggest such a thing to you?
 I mean, after all, you run a tight ship!
-No one in your industry has a superior packaging line to you.
-Where does Industrial Packaging get off recommending such a thing to someone of your talent and skill?*
+No one in your industry has a superior line to you.

-This article will show you how an analysis of your packaging line can help you run a better, faster, and less costly production.
+This article will show you several benefits that an analysis of your in-house packaging line could have to help you run a better, faster, and less costly production.

-I know that we are talking about you and your packaging line.
+I know that we are talking about you and your line.
 I mean, how can we possibly improve on perfection, am I right?
-All joking aside, it is a good idea to get an analysis of your packaging regardless of how well you are currently running your supply chain, you can always make improvements.
+All joking aside, it is a good idea to get an analysis of your packaging line.
+Regardless of how well you are currently running your supply chain, you can always make improvements.

 Why?
-For one thing, there are often little known secrets that packaging experts know about operating certain types of machinery.
-If you do not understand these, you may never be aware that they can save you a significant amount of money.
+For one thing, there are often little-known secrets that packaging experts know about operating certain types of machinery.
+If you do not know about these secrets, you may never be aware that they can save you a significant amount of money.

 For example, did you know you could save between 20%-50% on stretch wrap by upgrading a few little gears in your stretch wrapper?
 Would you be shocked to know you can do this for as low as $100?

-OK, the next reason it makes total sense for you to have a packaging professional do a complete analysis of your packaging line hinges on the idea of waste reduction.
+OK, the next reason it makes sense for you to have a packaging professional do a complete analysis of your line is waste reduction.

 Getting an analysis will identify where on your line waste like this is happening.
 It will provide you with the data needed to remedy said wasteful practices.